ayojs/ayo/VALUES.md

 can be handled separately and by members who might be much better qualified for these individual tasks than a central decision body.

-Ayo.js wants to go further than Node.js did in spreading responsibility across the project, so everyone can focus and specialize better than before.
+Ayo.js will to go further than Node.js did in spreading responsibility across the project, so everyone can focus and specialize better than before.
 Contributors should be able to organize and manage their own subprojects in a way that is effective and efficient for their unique needs.